 Motorcycle Fatalities Are down but Are Still 28 Times More Frequent Than Auto Crashes

 Motorcycles expose riders directly to the elements and to other vehicles on the road that other cars and trucks simply do not.
 Motorcycle riding often requires split-second decision-making, and the slightest hesitation or impairment can lead to catastrophic accidents, causing harm to other drivers and often fatal injury to the motorcyclists themselves.
 Motorcyclists are, moreover, directly exposed to any mistakes made by other motorists on the road.

 Across the country, almost 5,000 people were killed in motorcycle accidents in 2017.
 The number was around 300 higher in 2016, which is a step in the right direction.
 However, motorcyclists remain significantly overrepresented in deadly traffic accidents nationwide.
 According to data from the Governors Highway Safety Association (GHSA), motorcyclists are 28 times more likely to die in a traffic accident than drivers of other types of cars, as compared to total miles traveled.
-In Washington state, 64 motorcyclists died in 2017; in Oregon, there were 53 motorcycle fatalities.
+In Washington state, 64 motorcyclists died in 2017.

 Get the Help You Need after a Motorcycle Accident

 If you or a loved one has been hurt in a motorcycle crash back in Vancouver, WA or Portland, OR, you may be entitled to compensation for your damages.
 An experienced motorcycle accident lawyer can help you obtain the recovery you deserve.
-In Vancouver, Washington and Portland, Oregon, call attorney John Lutgens at 360-693-2119 for a free consultation.
+In Vancouver, Washington, call attorney John Lutgens at 360-693-2119 for a free consultation.